Time Isn’t What You Think

 “You can always cope with the present moment, but you cannot cope with something that is only a mind projection — you cannot cope with the future.” — Eckhart Tolle, The Power of Now

 Eckhart Tolle, author of The Power of Now, explains that we never directly experience the past or the future.
-When you recall a memory, you’re experiencing it now.
+When you talk about the past it is through recalling memory, memory that you’re experiencing now.
 When you imagine the future, you’re imagining it now.

 Past and future exist only as thoughts in the present.
 The present moment is the only place life has and will ever happen.